 Deep analysis of the details of the vulnerability for the combination of the Attack Vector, Attack Complexity, Available Exploit Code, Privilege Required, User Interaction, and the impact on CIA.
 Please note that the vulnerability may be scored HIGH (> 7.0), but based on our infrastructure and business context, it may pose a higher or lower risk.

-For each true positive, request a review from SRE to confirm the relevance and severity of the CVEs s in question actually apply to Payconiq and in what severity.
+For each true positive, request a review from SRE to confirm the relevance and severity of the CVEs to Payconiq.

-For any false positives, mark the CVE as “false positive” to prevent CVE it from being regenerated in the future.
-Ensure the Make sure that CVE is a false positive for all related instances and not just the instance in question because this CVE will be ignored by DefectDojo in all future reportingsreporting regardless of not depending on the instance.
+For any false positives, mark the CVE as “false positive” to prevent it from being regenerated in the future.
+Ensure the CVE is a false positive for all related instances and not just the instance in question because this CVE will be ignored by DefectDojo in all future reporting regardless of the instance.

-For all Info, low and medium findings, mark the findings as "Risk Accepted"
+For all Info, low and medium findings, mark the findings as "Risk Accepted".

-For all high levelhigh-level findings that are not related to VPN instances (in case of weekly scan), mark findings as "Mitigated".
+For all high-level findings that are not related to VPN instances (in case of weekly scan), mark findings as "Mitigated".
 This is done to ensure if the findings persist in the next scan, they will be reopened (unlike false positive cases).

 For any true positive, if SRE can't remediate the issue in a given timeframe, tag the issue with #delayed tag.